appy-one/acebase/README.md

 .update({ last_accessed: new Date() })
 ```

-<a name="mutated-events"></a>
+### Change tracking using "mutated" and "mutations" events
-### Change tracking using "mutated" and "mutations" events (NEW v0.9.51)
+(NEW v0.9.51)

 These events are mainly used by AceBase behind the scenes to automatically update in-memory values with remote mutations.
-See [Observe realtime value changes](#observe-realtime-value) and [Realtime synchronization with a live data proxy](#live-data-proxy).
+See [Observe realtime value changes](#observe-realtime-value-changes) and [Realtime synchronization with a live data proxy](#realtime-synchronization-with-a-live-data-proxy).
 It is possible to use these events yourself, but they require some additional plumbing, and you're probably better off using the methods mentioned above.

 Having said that, here's how to use them: